ucsf-ckm/python-json-workshop/README.md

 4. Investigate how to use conditionals and loops to parse JSON documents to extract specific key-value pairs.

 5. Learn how to use recursion to take advantage of the tree like structure of a JSON document.
 Exercises will include basic recursion concepts, followed by the use of recursion to extract all values corresponding to a particular key.

+### Prerequisites

+This tutorial is intended for participants who have basic programming experience with Python, including loops, conditionals, and lists.
+No previous experience with JSON is expected.
+Some familiarity with tree structures and recursion will help, but we will cover these concepts in the context of parsing JSON documents.

+The first part reviews the dictionary data structure, connecting to a URL for a web service, and parsing JSON.
+The second part reviews creating a web service using the bottle module.

+## Workbooks

+This tutorial consists of a series of notebooks.
+Further explanatory text is available in the notebook for each section or the tutorial.

 ### Dictionaries.ipynb
 How to create and use a dictionary in Python.
 How to nest arrays and dictionaries in a dictionary, a common pattern in a JSON response.